Clerking for a judge is a great way to kick-start your career as a litigator...

 A federal law clerk should have completed their JD and be a US citizen.
 Following that, there are no set academic requirements.
 Students who secure the most coveted clerkships are often from a highly ranked law school, were in the top quarter of their class, have worked on a law journal and have glowing academic references.
 Given the importance of personal recommendations, it's never too early to start forming connections with the right faculty members.

 If you don't have the best grades or you're not at one of the top schools, take heart from these words from Melissa Lennon: “It's a big country and there are opportunities for federal clerkships for candidates from different schools, not just the top 20.
 Judges have loyalty to their own schools.”
-Federal judges posted 1,043 open clerkship positions to OSCAR in 2013 and 1,067 in 2012 (see endnote 4).
-Given the 480 clerkship positions offered by just the New Jersey Courts for 2013-14 (see endnote 5), it would be a fair estimate that aggregate state and federal clerkships outnumber top-grade applicants, although that doesn't mean that all of those positions are open to all applicants.
+Given that approximately 480 clerkship positions are offered by just the New Jersey Courts (see endnote 4), it would be a fair estimate that aggregate state and federal clerkships outnumber top-grade applicants, although that doesn't mean that all of those positions are open to all applicants.
 State judges often have strong ties to the local community, so a strong letter of recommendation from a local school could have more clout than an Ivy League recommendation.
 “As with many job applications, showing you have a local link helps,” one former clerk advised.

 If you're desperate for a clerkship but don't have the right grades, journal experience or law school pedigree, try making up with practical experience: intern at a regional firm, work in-house, do pro bono work or work part-time at a small firm (these experiences can also help provide you with the writing samples which judges so love).
 If you haven't worked on a law journal, highlighting courses in research and writing that you've aced can help too.